EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 Description: Get the very latest updates about recent projects, team updates, thoughts and industry news from our team of EngineerBetter experts.
 ---

 In [the previous blog](/blog/ci-shootout-inputs-and-outputs) we compared the act of reading state from, and writing state to, the outside world with four self-hosted CI systems: Jenkins, Concourse, Tekton & Argo Workflows.
-In this post we continue by looking at the re-usability of pipeline resources, and how well each serves as a build monitor:
+In this post we continue by looking at the re-usability of pipeline resources, and how well each serves as a build monitor.

 * [_First post_](/blog/ci-shootout-getting-started) - 1. **Install** and configure the CI system
 * [_First post_](/blog/ci-shootout-getting-started) - 2. **Run** a "Hello, World" task